-1.1.
-The Roman Catholic Archdiocese of Singapore (collectively referred to herein as “the Church”, “we”, “us”, “our”) is committed to protecting the privacy of individuals who provide personal information to it, including those information provided through our websites.
+- The Roman Catholic Archdiocese of Singapore (collectively referred to herein as “the Church”, “we”, “us”, “our”) is committed to protecting the privacy of individuals who provide personal information to it, including that information provided through our websites.

-1.2.
-The personal data collected, during the course of activities undertaken by the Church, enables us to minister to the faithful and to fulfil our canonical and civil law obligations under the Code of Canon Law and under Singapore Law.
+- The personal data collected, during the course of activities undertaken by the Church, enables us to minister to the faithful and to fulfill our canonical and civil law obligations under the Code of Canon Law and under Singapore Law.
 The Church is bound by the Singapore Personal Data

 Protection Act (2012) (the “Act” or “PDPA”) that governs how the Church collects, uses and/or discloses any personal data.

 - This policy describes ways in which the Church collects, uses, discloses, stores, and disposes of personal information.

 - The general data protection policy applies to all agencies, commissions, groups, and parishes of the Church (“Church bodies”) but does not apply to Catholic organizations which are body corporates, registered societies or are otherwise legal entities in their own right.

 - “Personal data” generally refers to any data, whether true or not, about an individual who is identifiable from the provided data or information to which we have or are likely to have access to.
 This will include the data from our records which may be updated from time to time.

 - The personal data that Church bodies may collect and/or hold of individuals include the following: